Mick Jones (The Clash guitarist)

-Michael Geoffrey Jones (born 26 June 1955) is a British musician, singer, songwriter, and record producer best known as the co-founder of the Clash until 1983.
+Michael Geoffrey Jones (born 26 June 1955) is a British musician, singer, songwriter, and record producer best known as co-founder and lead guitarist of punk rock band the Clash, until his dismissal by frontman Joe Strummer in 1983.
 In 1984, he formed Big Audio Dynamite with Don Letts.
-Jones has played with the band Carbon/Silicon along with Tony James (formerly of Generation X and Sigue Sigue Sputnik) since 2002 and was part of the Gorillaz live band for a world tour in 2010–2011.
+Jones has played with the band Carbon/Silicon along with Tony James (formerly of Generation X and Sigue Sigue Sputnik) since 2002 and was part of the Gorillaz live band for a world tour in 2010.
 In late 2011, Jones collaborated with Pete Wylie and members of the Farm to form the Justice Tonight Band.

 Early life

 Michael Geoffrey Jones was born on 26 June 1955 in Wandsworth, London, England, to a Welsh father, Tommy Jones, and a Russian Jewish mother, Renee Zegansky.
-Jones' maternal grandmother Stella was born in 1899 to Jewish parents in Russia and escaped the Russian pogroms by migrating to the United Kingdom.
-He spent much of his early life living with his maternal grandmother, Stella Class, in South London.
-Jones' cousin is Grant Shapps, the Conservative MP for Welwyn Hatfield.
-Jones went to Strand School in South London and West London School of Art And Design, because "[he] thought that's how you get into bands and stuff".
+He spent much of his early life living with his maternal grandmother, Stella Class, who was born in 1899 to Jewish parents in Russia and escaped the Russian pogroms by migrating to the United Kingdom.
+Jones' cousin is Grant Shapps, the former Conservative MP for Welwyn Hatfield.
+Jones went to Strand School in south London, and the West London School of Art And Design, because "[he] thought that's how you get into bands and stuff".

 He started gaining recognition as a guitarist in the early 1970s with his glam rock band, the Delinquents.
 A short time later, he met Tony James and formed the proto-punk band London SS.
 By 1976, that band had broken up and remaining members Jones, Paul Simonon and Keith Levene were seeking a new direction.